h4n0/my-aomi-playground-1/README.md

-# Aomi Playground Example
+# Aomi Playground

-This is the starter app behind Aomi's "deploy an example" onboarding.
-If you got here from the Aomi portal, **you already have this agent deployed** — this repo is its source.
-Clone it, change a tool, and redeploy to make it your own.
+This is Aomi Playground example

 ## What it does